Spring Break (Modern Family): Plot

 It is Spring Break and Alex (Ariel Winter) is busy checking her e-mails to see if Harvard had accepted her.
-Under Claire's (Julie Bowen) instructions, Alex goes with Haley (Sarah Hyland) to a Music Festival so she can relax a little and take her mind away from colleges.
+Under Claire's (Julie Bowen) instructions, Alex goes with Haley (Sarah Hyland) to a music festival so she can relax a little and take her mind off of colleges.
 After Haley gets Alex drunk, Haley is on the phone with Claire learning that Alex did not get accepted to Harvard and she understands why Alex behaves so weird outside the fact that she is also drunk.
 Haley talks to Alex, and manages to convince her to put things to perspective.
 Returning home, Alex looks better and admits that Haley made her proud of herself while heading to her room rejecting Claire's help.

 Phil (Ty Burrell) decides to spend time with his son.
 However, Luke (Nolan Gould) begins to outperform his dad in every activity they practice together, like playing the banjo and trampolining.
 When Claire gets excited about how fast Luke learns to play the banjo and how good he is at trampolining, Phil's feelings get hurt.
 Later on, Phil finds a bra under Luke's pillow and berates him as he is still "a kid who lives under his Dad's roof, and should follow his rules".
 While Phil is yelling at Luke, an accident with the banjo injures Luke in the eye, and Phil has to escort him to the hospital.
 Phil apologizes for his behavior, which Luke accepts and reveals that the bra actually belongs to him because he has trouble un-doing it on girls and he wants to practice.